 Each HARP dataset is manually scanned for marine mammal vocalizations and anthropogenic sounds using the “logger” version of Triton (Hildebrand Lab at Scripps Institution of Oceanography, La Jolla, California).
 Automated computer algorithm detectors are also used to analyze the data.
 The effective frequency range of the HARP data (10 Hz–100 kHz) is typically divided into three parts for analysis: 10–1,000 Hz, 10–5,000 Hz, and 1–100 kHz.
 Specific details on analysis methods used for individual species can be found in annual summary reports as well as technical reports for each deployment.

 Over 50 HARP deployments have been made since 2007 across multiple locations across the AFTT study area.
 Details for all previous and current HARP deployments in the Atlantic as well as analysis technical reports can be accessed online on the HARP deployment explorer.
-While the baseline occurrence data collection component of the monitoring program is largely being phased out, the data has been contributed to a variety of databases and is continuing to be analyzed to support more advanced assessments of species ecology and noise impacts, particularly through a collaborative project with NOAA's Northeast Fisheries Science Center - Analysis of Acoustic Ecology of North Atlantic Shelf Break Cetaceans and Effects of Anthropogenic Noise Impacts.
+Although the baseline occurrence data collection component of the monitoring program is being phased out, with retrieval of the last HARP deployment expected in summer of 2022, the data has been contributed to a variety of databases and is continuing to be analyzed to support more advanced assessments of species ecology and noise impacts, particularly through a collaborative project with NOAA's Northeast Fisheries Science Center - Analysis of Acoustic Ecology of North Atlantic Shelf Break Cetaceans and Effects of Anthropogenic Noise Impacts.

 Location: Atlantic OPAREAs

 Scripps Institution of Oceanography

 Whale Acoustics Laboratory